advanderveer/ep/README.md

 - [x] MUST   set default error template to "error.html" it is corresponds to an actual file in the most common case
 - [x] SHOULD implement error hooks for handling error outputs
 - [x] SHOULD implement hooks for common status responses
-- [ ] SHOULD implement contextual output as a hook
+- [x] SHOULD implement contextual output as a hook
 - [ ] SHOULD when both query decoder and body decoder is configured, should be easier to protect against CSRF posts with all query params
 - [ ] SHOULD have a clearer error when here is no html template defined for "error"
 - [ ] SHOULD add more logging methods to the logger to track
-- [ ] SHOULD in general, make it easier to return some response with just a status code and a simple body (no encoding)
+- [ ] SHOULD in general, make it easier to render some response with just a status code and a simple body (no encoding)
 - [ ] SHOULD also call head hooks when not using render (but just resp.Write())
 - [x] SHOULD allow outputs to embed a type that will be populated with the request context
 - [x] SHOULD allow configuring defaults for endpoint config